Similar names: cordons pierreux, stone bunds.

-Stone lines are stones grouped in the shape of a line and placed along the contours.
+Stone lines are stones grouped in the shape of a line and placed along contours.
 The stones can be of different sizes.
-The goal of these lines is soil conservation and runoff reduction, as they are used to slow down runoff water and break its velocity.
+The goal of these lines is to conserve the soil and reduce runoff, as they are used to slow down water runoff and break its velocity.
 Hence, they increase infiltration and retain sediment and seeds to make water and nutrients available for crops.
 Stone lines are most suitable for water harvesting on slightly sloping plains (up to 5%) in semi-arid regions.
 For slopes starting from 5%, stone bunds can be used (see eyebrow terraces).

 A stone line is usually 25 cm high and 35-40 cm wide.
 Both small and big stones are used to build a stone line and they are placed along the contour lines.
 Smaller stones are placed upslope whereas the larger ones face downslope in order to slow down the runoff, hold nutrient-rich soil sediments and improve water infiltration.
 The distance between the lines can vary according to the slope and the amount of material available.
 However, it is recommended to keep the lines 20 m apart from each other for slope less than 1% and 15 m for slopes between 1-2%.

 - Collect stones on site or transport them with the help of a donkey cart or lorries (which is much more expensive).